NotDhruvK/ezPay/README.md

 ## System Requirements

 The app is designed to work on Android phones.
-The application requires an internet connection to access the features and permission to contact list.
+It requires an internet connection to access the features and permission to contact list.

 <!-- SECURITY -->
 ## Security